usnistgov/BF/content/en/Info/BF Classes/_DAT/DCL.md

 	</tr>
 	<tr>
 			<td>Define </td>
-	<td>Specify the data of an object; the implementation of a function; or the member objects and functions of a type.</td>
+	<td>Specify the implementation of a function; or the member objects and functions of a type.
+(The data of an object is specified at its initialization -- see MAD and MUS.)</td>
 	</tr>
 	<tr>
 			<td><strong>Operands</strong></td>